saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel/guide.en-asia.md

 > [!primary]
 >
-> You can also access snapshot from you mount point using the commands provided in the [NetApp documentation](https://library.netapp.com/ecmdocs/ECMP1196991/html/GUID-36DC110C-C0FE-4313-BF53-1C12838F7BBD.html){.external}.
+> You can also access snapshot from your mount point using the commands provided in the [NetApp documentation](https://library.netapp.com/ecmdocs/ECMP1196991/html/GUID-36DC110C-C0FE-4313-BF53-1C12838F7BBD.html){.external}.
 >

-On this tab you can also view all of the [Snapshot Policies](#snapshot_policy) created for the service and apply them to this volume.
+On this tab you can also view all the [Snapshot Policies](#snapshot_policy) created for the service and apply them to this volume.

 ![Volume Snapshot Policy Management](images/manage_enterprise07.png){.thumbnail}